f10wtf/CB-BOT/readme.md

-Hello! my name is f10, im a lua/C/C#/python programmer.
+Hello! my name is newera, im a lua/C/C#/python programmer.

 this is my newest application, CB:RO